 Please Speak Out: What are we to make of Lady Liberty being sent to a Foster Home?
 I think we should make a lot of noise; make use of the short time we do have before Spring temperatures allow her to be re-erected anywhere; and make sure Mayor Gary McCarthy [email: email@example.com], Mary Moore Wallinger at LAndArt Studio [email: firstname.lastname@example.org], and the local media [e.g. email@example.com] know how and what you feel about the secretive and unjustified change of plans, and the importance of preserving important pieces of our history, such as Lady Liberty.

 . . above: Bring Lady Liberty Home advocacy collage; click to enlarge; you may copy this summary, if desired, to help this campaign . .

 update (March 6, 2018) See “Dispute brewing over city park site for Schenectady’s Statue of Liberty” (Albany Times Union, by Paul Nelson, posted online March 6, 2018; newsprint screenshot at left).
 The article starts:

 And, ends: “I’m sure whatever decision I make that Mr. Giacalone will be opposed to it,” said the mayor, adding he will soon make his final decision public.”
-In between, it fails to say why I characterized the Mayor’s reason for not returning Lady Liberty home as “asinine,” although I did tell him why.
+[Of course, Mr. Giacalone would be thrilled if the Mayor simply implements the Implementation Plan.]
+In between, the article fails to say why I characterized the Mayor’s reason for not returning Lady Liberty home as “asinine,” although I did tell the reporter why.
 If you’ve read this far, you do not need additional explanation.

 - update (March 23, 2018): Click the thumbnail to the left to see a Letter published in the Albany Times Union today (click for online version).